-4314 Mahoning Ave., NW, Warren, OH 44483 (330) 678-4281 or 847-0571, is located just north of the Route 5 bypass on State Route 45.
+4314 Mahoning Ave., NW, Warren, OH 44483, (330) 678-4281 (Kent) or (330) 847-0571 (Warren), (330) 847-6172 (FAX), is located just north of the Route 5 bypass on State Route 45.
 Kent Trumbull students have more than 170 major career fields to explore.
-Offering the first two years of baccalaureate degree programs, the campus also awards associate's degrees in thirteen areas of study, occasional graduate courses, developmental education courses, a varied continuing studies program, and a strong liberal arts core.
-Campus facilities include a gymnasium with a seating capacity for 2,400, a theatre, tennis courts, and a onemile fitness trail.
+Offering the first two years of baccalaureate degree programs, the campus also awards associate's degrees in 13 areas of study, selected graduate courses, developmental education courses, a varied continuing studies program and a strong liberal arts core.
+Campus facilities include a theatre, tennis courts and a one-mile fitness trail.
 The campus also offers a variety of social and cultural activities for area residents and a wide variety of student activities, academic support services, and programs for business and industry.